 On March 1, 2019 an amendment to the current Master Services Agreement was executed.
 Pursuant to the terms of the new agreement, Republic receives reduced pricing on its messaging services, effective April 1, 2019.
 All other terms and conditions of the existing agreement remain.
+On June 20, 2019, Republic executed a further amendment to the current Master Services Agreement.
+Pursuant to the terms of the June 20, 2019 amendment, Republic receives reduced pricing on its outbound voice services effective on June 20, 2019.
+Republic also executed a revenue commitment schedule on June 20, 2019.
+Pursuant to the revenue commitment schedule, Republic agreed to spend a minimum of \$100 per month during the 11-month period commencing July 1, 2019 through May 31, 2020.

 Subsequent to the expiration of the 180-day blackout window on May 9, 2018, Republic employees that held Bandwidth stock options began exercising their options.
 Upon exercise, Bandwidth withholds the employee tax amounts due from the proceeds.
-For the three months ended March 31, 2019, Bandwidth had collected on behalf of, and remitted withholding tax to, Republic of \$613, and had a related payable of \$0 as of March 31, 2019.
+Bandwidth had collected on behalf of, and remitted withholding tax to, Republic of \$6,475 for the three and six months ended June 30, 2018, and \$714 and \$1,327 for the three and six months ended June 30, 2019, respectively, and had a related payable of \$0 as of June 30, 2019.